Rochester Population Statistics

 Rochester Population Growth

-Rochester have been slowly losing people for the last few years at a rate of about 1% per year.
+The city of Rochester has been slowly losing people for the last few years at a rate of about 1% per year.
 The most recent census found that Rochester lost 4.2% of its population.
+Current estimates show another drop of 1.3% as well.
+Only time will tell if this city will begin to recover previous population levels.